Home Hernia Mesh Polypropylene Mesh

 Polypropylene Mesh Degradation

 A 2012 letter published in The Journal of Urology warned of potential problems with polypropylene degradation in the body.
 The letter was titled “Post-Implantation Alterations of Poly Propylene in the Human.”
-Its three authors pointed to case studies of polypropylene mesh shrinking or of other physical changes after it was implanted.
+Its three authors pointed to case studies of polypropylene mesh shrinking or other physical changes after it was implanted.

 They warned that some of the chemicals used to manufacture polypropylene mesh may “behave as toxic substances” as the mesh degrades.